thruston/python-tabulate/README.md

 ## Verbs in the DSL

-    xp               transpose rows and cells
+If you do `help`, then tabulate will print "Try one of these:" followed by a list of all the defined verbs.
+Like this:

+    Try one of these: add arr cdiff ditto dp filter gen group help label make noblanks normalize nospace pivot pop roll rule sf shuffle sort tap uniq unwrap unzip wrap xp zip

+The following thematic tables summarize the ones you are likely to use most.
+Then they are all described in more detail below, in alphabetical order.

+- Rearrange the columns

+    arr col-list     rearrange/insert/delete cols and/or do calculations on column values. wrap n           wrap columns in long table n times (default=2) unwrap n         unwrap cols in wide table (default=half number of cols) zip n            zip n rows together into a single row with n * more columns unzip n          unzip into n * the current number of rows & 1/n columns pivot wide|long  reshape, tidyr, melt/cast, simple tables xp               transpose rows and cells

+- Rearrange or filter the rows

-    sort [col]       sort by value of columns in the order given, use UPPERCASE to reverse uniq [col]
+    sort [col]       sort by value of columns in the order given, use UPPERCASE to reverse uniq [col]       remove rows where the value of col is the same as the row above group [col]      insert special blank rows between different values in given col filter expr      select rows where "expr" evaluates to True pop [n]          remove row n, where n is 0-indexed and defaults to -1

+- Decorate / adjust the whole table

-    add [function]   add sum, mean, var, sd etc to foot of column arr col-list     rearrange/insert/delete cols and/or do calculations on column values. filter expr      select rows where "expr" evaluates to True dp dp-list       round numbers in each col to specified decimal places sf sf-list       round numbers in each col to specified significant figures make tex | latex | plain | csv | tsv | md   output in tex etc form wrap n           wrap columns in long table n times (default=2) unwrap n         unwrap cols in wide table (default=half number of cols) zip n            zip n rows together
+    label            add alphabetic labels at the top add [function]   add sum, mean, var, sd etc to foot of each column normalize        normalize the numeric values so that they add to 1 tap x-expr       adjust the numeric values with the given expression dp dp-list       round numbers in each col to specified decimal places sf sf-list       round numbers in each col to specified significant figures make tex | latex | plain | csv | tsv | md   output in tex etc form
-    unzip n          unzip into n * the current number of rows & 1/n columns. pivot wide|long  reshape, tidyr, melt/cast, simple tables roll [col]
-    gen pattern      generate new rows
-    normalize ["table" | "row"]
-                     normalize the numeric values so that they add to 1 tap "x-expression"
-                     adjust the numeric values with the given expression

 You can string together as many verbs (plus optional arguments) as you like.

+*TODO* -- put this in order....

 ### xp - transpose the table